 Getting to Herm Island

-Herm doesn’t have an airport.
+Herm is far too small to have an airport.
 You’ll need to fly to Guernsey first, then take the Herm Trident ferry from the harbour at St Peter Port (01481 721379).

 Where to Stay on Herm Island

-Herm has a good mix of hotel, self-catering and camping options but these get booked up early with locals from the other Channel Islands wanting a quick break and visitors from further afield.
+Herm has a good mix of hotel, self-catering and camping options but these get booked up early!
+Herm Island is a real favourite of locals from the other Channel Islands and visitors from further afield.
 High summer is particularly busy, but Herm is a joy to visit before the school holidays start!

 Last Updated on